gibber-cc/gibberwocky.reference/docs.md

 ### Signals
 There is a global `signals` array that provides access to all the outlets in the gibberwocky.max object except for the first one (which is used for messaging).
-As the name suggests, these outlets are all used to output audio signals created using gen~ graphs, as opposed to irregular messages.
-For a detailed reference of ugens available, please see the [gen~ reference](https://docs.cycling74.com/max7/vignettes/gen~_operators). gen~ graphs can also be sequenced; see the gen~ modulation tutorial for more information.
+As the name suggests, these outlets are all used to output audio signals created using gen~ graphs, as opposed to irregular messages.    gen~ graphs can also be sequenced; see the gen~ modulation tutorial for more information.

 ```javascript
 // send a sine oscillator out the second outlet